-1. Infakt: a student-run information referral service.
-If you want someone to talk to or need help of any kind see the people at Infakt located in the bus at the foot of Basser Steps.

-- A casual employment service.

-- 3. Organization of Orientation Week.

-- 4. Organization of Foundation Day.

-- 5. A nursery/kindergarten, The House at Pooh Corner.

-- 6. Publication of the student paper Tharunka.

-7. A free legal service run by a qualified lawyer employed by the Students' Union Council.

-8. Students' Union Record Shop which sells discount records and tapes.

-9. The Nuthouse which deals in bulk and health foods.

-10. Secondhand Bookshop for cheap texts.

-11. Clubs and societies which receive money from the Students' Union through CASOC (Clubs and Societies on Campus).

-12. The sale of electronic calculators and accessories at discount rates.

-13. Provision of a bail fund.
+- Infakt: a student-run information referrat service.
+If you want someone to talk to or need help of any kind see the people at infakt located in the bus at the foot of Basser Steps. - 2.
+A casual employment service. - 3.
+Organization of Orientation Week. - 4.
+Organization of Foundation Day. - 5.
+A nursery/kindergarten, The House at Pooh Corner. - 6.
+Publication of the student paper Tharunka. - 7.
+A free legal service run by a qualified lawyer employed by the Students' Union Council. - Students' Union Record Shop which sells discount records and tapes. - 9.
+The Nuthouse which deals in bulk and health foods. - 10.
+Secondhand Bookshop for cheap texts. - Clubs and societies which receive money from the Students' Union through CASOC (Clubs and Societies on Campus). - 12.
+The sale of electronic calculators and accessories at discount rates. - 13.
+Provision of a bail fund.

+Subject to revision at time of publication.